-Immigrant Pathways Colorado was founded in 2009 to support programs that assist immigrants and refugees in the Denver Metro area.
+Immigrant Pathways Colorado was founded in 2009 to support self-development activities and the integration of immigrants and refugees into the Denver Metro area.
 Immigrant Pathways Colorado is a community-supported 501(c)3 organization.

 Your help is needed to provide a warm welcome to the Metro area’s newest neighbors.
 Donate today!